1. Key Characteristics

-MEDIUM: Brush the thick, waterproof double coat every other day.
-The breed club recommends trimming your dog’s nails every 6 weeks and bathing him every 6 to 8 weeks.
+HIGH: Brush the thick, waterproof double coat every other day.
+The breed club recommends trimming your dog’s nails every 6 weeks and bathing the dog every 6–8 weeks.
 Also clean the ears and teeth regularly.

 If your Alaskan Malamute keeps a longer coat, visiting a professional groomer a few times a year is your best bet.